goddessLeona/final_exam_work/README.md

 #### Simple explanation how it works for a user:
 First time a new user with role contributor log into the page.
 They will get a welcome message explaining what the user have to do to do next.
-The contributor will have the agremment form under where they can upload there documents and agree to rules.
-To be able to submit form the user have to upload all documenst and agree to rules.
+The Contributor Agreement Form is shown below it, where user can upload 3 independent documents and agree to rules.
+To be able to submit the form the user have to upload all documenst and agree to rules.
 status: NOT SUBMITED

 After the form is filled in and sent away, the welcome message will change.